Jonathan2251/lbt/_sources/clang.rst.txt

    :local:
    :depth: 4

-This chapter add Cpu0 target to frontend clang.
+This chapter adds the Cpu0 target to the frontend Clang.

 Cpu0 target